apache/openoffice-org/content/dev_docs/source/sys_reqs_aoo41.md

 ## Java

-- The Java Runtime Environment (JRE) 1.5.x, is the minimum version required to use the full functionality of Apache OpenOffice that need Java (see [Java and Apache OpenOffice][4]).
-However, we strongly recommend the last version of Oracle Java 1.6.x, patch level 45, or the latest Oracle Java 7, or - for Linux users - OpenJDK 6, build 27, or OpenJDK 7.
+- The Java Runtime Environment (JRE) 1.5.x is the minimum version required to use the full functionality of Apache OpenOffice that need Java (see [Java and Apache OpenOffice][4]).
+However, we strongly recommend the latest version of Oracle Java 8, or - for Linux users - OpenJDK 8.

 ## For accessibility